DennisDCCH/CAB432-Video-Transcoding-Web-App/README.md

 - **Name:** Dennis Chen
 - **Student number:** n12150801
 - **Application name:** Video Transcoding Web App
-- **Two line description:** "A web application that allows users to upload videos, transcode them into different formats and download the processed files.
-The app utilizes Docker for containerized deployment and integrates with AWS ECR for image management, and EC2 instance."
+- **Two line description:** Web application that allows users to upload videos, transcode into different formats and download.
+The app utilizes Docker for containerized deployment and integrates with AWS ECR for image management, and EC2 instance.

 Core criteria